splunk/observability-workshop/content/en/scenarios/optimize_monitoring/1-getting-started/1-access-ec2.md

 ![web reconnect](../../images//shellinabox-reconnect.png)

-At this point you are ready to continue and [start the workshop](../gdi/index.html).
+At this point, you are ready to continue and [start the workshop](../gdi/index.html).

 ---

 ## 6. Multipass (All)

-If you are unable to access AWS, but want to install software locally, follow the instructions for [using Multipass](https://github.com/splunk/observability-workshop/blob/main/multipass/README.md).
+If you are unable to access AWS but want to install software locally, follow the instructions for [using Multipass](https://github.com/splunk/observability-workshop/blob/main/multipass/README.md).

 [^1]: [Download Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/)